pavelekshin/infromix-to-mssql-replication/README.md

 > 1. Convert "varvalue" column data which may contains non-Latin char from source "vxmlelementdetail" table to NVARCHAR using scalar function dbo.UTF8_TO_NVARCHAR(varvalue)
 > 1. Convert date/datetime from source to according date/datetime in MSSQL
 > 1. Periodically trying to update enddatetime value for "call" and "vxmlsession" tables because it’s presented in source tables with NULL value for uncompleted calls (we may have a call lasting up to an hour)

+> [!TIP]
+> Tune the number of copied records on tSetting and frequency running job - job_runSyncReportTable according your workload and you tasks.